-Africa contributed only 1.92% of all species to global aquaculture production in 2020, with Egypt being the main producer for the continent (FAO, 2022).
-Aquatic foods play a crucial role in contributing to the overall intake of animal proteins in numerous African countries and with the anticipated declines in fisheries projections, the slow growth of aquaculture production poses a significant risk to food security considering the widespread undernourishment in the region.
+Africa’s contribution to global aquaculture production in 2020 was 1.92%, with Egypt being the main producer for the continent (FAO, 2022).
+This figure is small when one considers the size of the continent and the crucial role aquatic food play in contributing to the overall intake of animal proteins in numerous African countries.
+With the anticipated increase in population growth for the African continent and declines in fisheries projections, the slow growth of aquaculture production poses a significant risk to food security considering the widespread undernourishment in the region.
 The untapped potential of the regions extensive inland waterways and coastlines, coupled with a growing deficit in fish supply, presents a significant opportunity for African aquaculture to meet the rising demand for aquatic foods from a growing and rapidly urbanizing consumer population (Britz & Venter, 2016).

 South Africa is endowed with good infrastructure, business institutions, and supply chains, however, the potential for aquaculture production is limited by the high energy coastline combined with water scarcity in inland areas thus, South Africa has focused on the development of shore-based marine aquaculture (Britz & Venter, 2016).
-The power-house of South African aquaculture is abalone which is produced primarily for export to Asia and outshines all other South African aquaculture products in terms of product value, employment and production volume with a 76% share of the overall value generated by the sector (Britz & Venter, 2016).
+The powerhouse of South African aquaculture is abalone which is produced primarily for export to Asia and outshines all other South African aquaculture products in terms of product value, employment and production volume with a 76% share of the overall value generated by the sector (Britz & Venter, 2016).

-The high value abalone species and the Cape sea urchin, Parechinus angulosus, have a similar preferred temperature range (12 – 20 °C) (Fricke 1980; Britz et al. 1997; Day and Branch 2002a) and commonly occur together in nature, particularly during the juvenile stages of the abalone life cycle (Day and Branch 2000, 2002a).
+The high value abalone species Haliotis midae and the Cape sea urchin Parechinus angulosus have a similar preferred temperature range (12 – 20 °C) (Fricke 1980; Britz et al. 1997; Day and Branch 2002a) and commonly occur together in nature, particularly during the juvenile stages of the abalone life cycle (Day and Branch 2000, 2002a).
 Laboratory experiments by Day & Branch (2002a) showed that juvenile abalone prefer to shelter beneath urchins rather than under rocks and crevices.
 One of the reasons for this preference is that there is insufficient microalgae growth under rocks and crevices to meet the dietary requirements of juvenile abalone (Day & Branch, 2002a) and therefore, the juvenile abalone need to leave their shelter and expose themselves to graze.
 Juvenile abalone that shelter beneath urchins can reduce or eliminate their exposure to predators such as octopus, rock lobster and predatory fish while grazing (Nepgen, 1982; Smith, 1999; Mayfield et al., 2000).
 Additionally, the distribution of urchins is wider, more uniform, and more likely to be within range of resources than the physical shelters provided by rocks and crevices (Day & Branch, 2002b) and therefore, sheltering beneath urchins increases the juvenile abalone’s distribution and access to resources.